knative/docs/serving/DNS.md

 To enable the new custom domain to work in a browser, you need to update your DNS provider to point to the IP address for your service ingress.

-* Create an A record to point from the FDQN (shown as HOSTS in the ingress output) to the IP address listed:
+* Create an A record to point from the fully qualified domain name (shown as HOSTS in the ingress output) to the IP address listed:

     ```dns